-1.2.1 10015 ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
-An adjuster-nut wrench.
-(See your vehicle service manual.)
-A razor knife suitable for cutting nylon tubing.
+1.2.1 Tools ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An adjuster-nut wrench.
+(See your vehicle service manual.) ☐ A razor knife suitable for cutting nylon tubing.
 A torque wrench.
 (See your vehicle service manual for the required torque range.)
 A lubricant drain reservoir.
-A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation.
-An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller.
+A 11.2mm [7/16"] drill and 1/4"NPT tap for bulkhead fitting installation.
+An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller. ☐ A slide hammer.
 A bearing press or arbor press.
-1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon past) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ A gasket sealant or replacement gasket for your third member. ☐ A sufficient volume of differential oil to completely refill your housing.
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon past) ☐ Thread locking compound (e.g., LOCTITE #272) A gasket sealant or replacement gasket for your third member.
+A sufficient volume of differential oil to completely refill your housing.
 (See the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+Differential carrier bearings if required to replace or upgrade to the 50mm Toyota bearing type.

-2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
+Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain ☐ Clean around the differential drain plug to prevent dirt from entering the differential. ☐ Position a fluid drain reservoir under the differential and loosen the differential drain plug. ☐ Completely drain all differential fluid.
+2.2 Differential Fluid Drain ☐ Clean around the differential drain plug to prevent dirt from entering the differential.
+Position a fluid drain reservoir under the differential and loosen the differential drain plug.
+Completely drain all differential fluid.
 HINT: This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.
-2.3 Removal of the Axles and Differential ☐ Remove the axles according to your vehicle's service manual. ☐ Disconnect the drive shaft from the flange of the differential. ☐ Remove the third member from the differential housing.
+2.3 Removal of the Axles and Differential Remove the axles according to your vehicle's service manual.
+HINT: When removing the axles try not to damage the paper gaskets behind the axle flanges. ☐ Disconnect the drive shaft from the flange of the differential.☐ Remove the third member from the differential housing.
 Refer to your vehicle's service manual.